4sllan/nuxt-simple-auth/README.md

 ## Installation

-> **Note**: CommonJS usage
-> nuxt-simple-auth is a feature-rich open source authentication module for Nuxt3 applications. supports static Nuxt
+> nuxt-simple-auth is a feature-rich open source authentication module for Nuxt3 applications.
-> applications

 ## Quick Start